-However, a distinct difference between the two roles is that PAs are not independent practitioners.
-Each state regulates the PA scope of practice differently, though all PAs must work under the direct supervision and delegation of an MD.
+However, one difference between PA vs Dr is that PAs are not independent practitioners.
+Each state regulates the PA scope of practice differently, though all PAs must work under the supervision and delegation of an MD.

-On the other hand, physicians can perform all of the duties a PAs can, maintain independent medical practices, perform surgeries, and prescribe medications.
+In contrast, physicians can perform all of the duties PAs can.
+They maintain independent medical practices, perform surgeries, and prescribe medications.
 Unlike PAs, they have full liability over their patients and act as the most responsible provider.

 Additionally, when patients have complex cases, other differences between the two careers emerge.
 Morton-Rias notes that “on the rare occasion where the patient has a very complex or unique situation or condition presenting unusually, then we consult with physicians on care and management of that patient.”

-Both MD and PA career routes are incredibly competitive and start with a postgraduate college degree.
-Good academic grades are essential.
+Both MD and PA career routes are incredibly competitive.
+They start with a postgraduate college degree, and good grades are essential.

-If these topics aren’t covered in your undergraduate program, additional courses may need to be taken to fulfill these requirements.
-Thankfully, the dreaded MCAT is optional as most PA schools don’t require it.
-But, prospective PAs are expected to take the GRE and achieve a minimum score of 310.
+If these topics aren’t covered in your undergraduate program, you may need to take more courses to fulfill these requirements.
+Thankfully, the MCAT is optional as most PA schools don’t require it.
+But prospective PAs are expected to take the GRE and achieve a minimum score of 310.

-Unfortunately, assisting with ailing family members and shadowing physicians won’t cut it — the school admissions boards are looking for paid healthcare experience.
-Several fields that are accepted for these 2,000 hours include:
+Unfortunately, assisting with ailing family members and shadowing physicians won’t cut it — the school admissions boards look for paid healthcare experience.
+However, several fields accepted for these 2,000 hours include:

-Though the amount of required healthcare experience for MD school is far lower than the prerequisite for PA school, having as much hands-on exposure to the world of medicine as possible makes you an even more competitive applicant.
+Though the amount of required healthcare experience for MD school is far lower than the prerequisite for PA school, having as much hands-on exposure to the world of medicine as possible makes you a more competitive applicant.

-In addition to this, while the GRE is optional, prospective MDs have to take the MCAT.
-Although some medical schools set minimums scores and others don’t, the average MCAT score that most MD applicants achieve is 511.
+In addition, while the GRE is optional, prospective MDs have to take the MCAT.
+Although some medical schools set minimum scores and others don’t, the average MCAT score that most MD applicants achieve is 511.

 Though fees depend on the school’s location, the institution itself, and access to in-state tuition, the annual tuition fees of PA programs range from $30,000 to over $120,000.

 Medical school, however, costs significantly more, and tuition rates are increasing.
-Although costs again depend on the school’s location, whether it is a public or private institution, and the availability of in-state tuition, the average tuition fee is $41,000.
+Costs depend on the school’s location, whether it is a public or private institution, and in-state tuition availability.
+The average tuition fee is $41,000.

-PA schooling can take anywhere from twelve months to three years, though most courses range from two to three years to complete.
+PA schooling can take anywhere from 12 months to three years, though most courses range from two to three years to complete.
 Compared to medical school, PA schooling is more generalized.

-The first year aims to provide an individual with a firm grounding in various topics such as medical ethics, clinical medicine, human anatomy, and pharmacology.
+The first year of PA school aims to provide you with a firm grounding in various topics such as medical ethics, clinical medicine, human anatomy, and pharmacology.
 One advantage of this more generalized curriculum is that studying multiple specialties offers PAs the flexibility to work in more than one specialty during their career.

-For MD students, the first two years are spent taking courses such as biochemistry, anatomy, medical ethics, and pharmacology in laboratories and classrooms.
+For MD students, the first two years are spent taking courses such as biochemistry, anatomy, medical ethics, and pharmacology.
 Practical skills like examining patients, diagnosing illnesses, and taking medical histories are also gained during this period.

 During the later years in both programs, there is a strong focus on clinical rotations completed within hospitals and clinics under experienced medical professionals’ supervision.

-PAs spend more than 2,000 hours doing clinical rotations in different areas of medicine, providing them with a broad base of practical knowledge they can take directly into a career.
+PAs spend more than 2,000 hours doing clinical rotations in different areas of medicine, providing them with a broad base of practical knowledge.
 Clinical rotations offer students cross-functional knowledge that can be used when dealing with various emergencies and more general instances in their daily practice.

-One secret to thriving during your rotation, says Dr. Bernard Leo Remakes, an MD with 35 years of experience in internal medicine, is to “completely immerse yourself in the rotation as though you planned to specialize in the rotation’s discipline.”
+One secret to thriving during your rotation, says Dr. Bernard Leo Remakes, is to “completely immerse yourself in the rotation as though you planned to specialize in the rotation’s discipline.”

 Although there are options to pursue additional training, Ann Marie Strong, a Family Medicine Physician Assistant in Minneapolis, says that “most PAs round out their skills with on-the-job training” instead of undertaking “optional residencies.”

 For physicians, however, further education is required.
-Almost all graduates enter a postgraduate residency training program catering to their preferred specialty, as this is one of the requirements for obtaining a medical license.
+Almost all graduates enter a postgraduate residency training program catering to their preferred specialty.
+This is one of the requirements for obtaining a medical license.

 “So you finish medical school, residency, and become a full-fledged practicing doctor.
 You are ready for a good night’s sleep.
 Forget about it,” jokes Dr. Alex Roher, a certified anesthetist.
 “Modern working arrangements,” Roher says, have created “the ‘week of nights,’ where you work four or five and sometimes seven night shifts in a row.”

 Unfortunately, both careers can be physically and emotionally demanding.
-Dr. Arun Saini, an assistant professor in the Division of Critical Care Medicine at the University of Tennessee Health Science Center, states that “dissatisfaction, depression, and burnout are common in physicians.”
-One Medscape survey reported that 42% of a sample of 115,000 physicians in 29 specialties experienced high-stress levels and burnout.
+Dissatisfaction, depression, and burnout are common in physicians and one Medscape survey reported that 42 percent of a sample of 115,000 physicians in 29 specialties experienced high-stress levels and burnout.

-For PAs, this figure stands at a slightly lower 32.6%, according to the AAPA.
-“Typically, the PA lifestyle — it’s a little less stressful because there’s a little less responsibility involved, less schooling obviously,” says Joshua Johnson, a PA-based in Hawaii who focuses on orthopedic surgery.
+For PAs, this figure stands at a slightly lower 32.6 percent, according to the AAPA.
+“Typically, the PA lifestyle — it’s a little less stressful because there’s a little less responsibility involved, less schooling obviously,” says Joshua Johnson, a Hawaii-based PA who focuses on orthopedic surgery.

-PAs are one of the fastest-growing professions in the country; the Bureau of Labor Statistics (BLS) estimates that in the next ten years, the number of PAs is expected to increase from 118,800 to 155,700, approximately 31%.
+Being a PA is one of the fastest-growing professions in the country.
+The Bureau of Labor Statistics (BLS) estimates that in the next 10 years, the number of PAs is expected to increase from 118,800 to 155,700, approximately 31 percent.

-The demand for PAs is so high that, upon graduation, three-quarters of graduates receive multiple job offers.
-While not as high as the demand for PAs, the overall need for physicians and surgeons is anticipated to grow by 4% in the next ten years, with certain specialties like psychiatry projected to expand by 12%.
+The demand for PAs is so high that three-quarters of graduates receive multiple job offers at graduation.
+While not as high as the demand for PAs, the overall need for physicians and surgeons is anticipated to grow by 4 percent in the next 10 years.
+Certain specialties like psychiatry are projected to expand by 12 percent.

 While physicians don’t have the same mid-career flexibility PAs do, their education and postgraduate residency specialization mean that they can work independently and run their businesses.

-Salaries for both professions depend on several factors, including their specialization, the location of their practice, and whether they work in a private practice, hospital, or clinic.
+Salaries for PA vs Dr. professions depend on several factors, including their specialization, the location of their practice, and whether they work in a private practice, hospital, or clinic.
 The BLS reports that PAs earn an average annual salary of $108,610.

-The wages of MDs, in particular, are dependent upon their specialization; the average annual salaries for anesthesiologists, surgeons, and psychiatrists are $261,730, $252,040, and $220,430, respectively.
+Of course, the wages of MDs are dependent upon their specialization.
+The average annual salaries for anesthesiologists, surgeons, and psychiatrists are $261,730, $252,040, and $220,430, respectively.
 However, one annual survey found that plastic surgeons can earn over $500,000 in one year alone.

-The main factors that influence a student’s “decision to attend PA school,” Hanifin says, are the ability to begin a career more quickly combined with the length of PA programs and the smaller debt burden.
+Hanifin says the main factors that influence a student’s decision to attend PA school are the ability to begin a career more quickly combined with the length of PA programs and the smaller debt burden.

 On the other hand, becoming an MD has its advantages.
 If money is a motivating factor, MDs generally receive higher annual wages than PAs, primarily if you pursue a lucrative specialty like plastic surgery.

-For Dr. Strong, her love and enjoyment of the “science of medicine” led her to “the more in-depth training of medical school and residency.”
+For Dr. Strong, her love and enjoyment of the science of medicine led her to “the more in-depth training of medical school and residency.”
 Additionally, the varied, dynamic, and autonomous nature of a career as an MD is a handsome prospect.
-Unlike PAs, who are not independent practitioners, MDs can work independently, run their own practices, and receive a higher degree of financial compensation while doing it.
+Unlike PAs, who are not independent practitioners, MDs can work independently.
+They can run their own practices, and receive a higher degree of financial compensation while doing it.

 In short, no. Currently, there are no PA programs that require you to take the MCAT specifically.
 However, most PA schools do ask you to take the GRE instead.

-Yes, although the road to becoming a licensed MD is a long one, especially after completing your PA training.
+“Can a PA become an MD?”
+The answer is yes, although the road to becoming a licensed MD is a long one.
 However, it is not impossible.
-You’ll need to attend, and fund your way through four years of medical school, a postgraduate residency training program, a fellowship, and then sit the USMLE to become licensed.
+You’ll need to attend and fund your way through four years of medical school, a postgraduate residency training program, and a fellowship and then sit the USMLE to become licensed.

-Though both occupations work on-call, PAs often have a more structured’ 9-5’ schedule than MDs, who often work long and irregular hours.
+If you’re wondering if you should become a PA or MD, work/life balance is a main influencer.
+Though both occupations work on-call, PAs have many roles and responsibilities, but often have a more structured 9 to 5 schedule than MDs.
 High stress and burnout are experienced in both, though data shows that a higher percentage of MDs suffer from burnout than PAs.
 Ultimately, both occupations are extremely physically and emotionally demanding.

 Most PA schools require you to have 2,000 hours of hands-on healthcare experience under your belt.
 Many prospective PA students are former medical assistants, paramedics, and nurses who have accumulated these hours over their respective careers.

-Yes, although the MD would have to complete another postgraduate residency training program, procure a fellowship in the relevant specialty, and then sit the USMLE to become licensed in that field.
+Yes, although the MD would have to complete another postgraduate residency training program.
+Then you would have to procure a fellowship in the relevant specialty and then sit the USMLE to become licensed in that field.

-Well, if you are looking to perform clinical tasks independently, earn a large sum of money, and run your own practice, become an MD.
+If you are looking to perform clinical tasks independently, earn a large sum of money, and run your own practice, become an MD.
 However, if you are not sure where your medical future lies, consider becoming a PA.
-The mid-career flexibility combined with the slightly less stressful work/life balance is an attractive prospect.
+The mid-career flexibility combined with the slightly less stressful work/life balance is an attractive prospect for many.